notima/businessObjectAdapters/fortnoxAdapter/README.md

 If there's no defaultClientSecret, that must be supplied with the clientSecret option.

+If you have an API-code/authorization code (one time token to get an accessToken) you add and activate the client by below command

+	fortnox:add-client --legacy --clientSecret REAL_SECRET orgNo authorizationCode

 If you already have existing clients and your Fortnox connection has access to CompanySettings you can add your clients with this command

 	fortnox:add-client --accessToken REAL_ACCESS_TOKEN --clientSecret REAL_SECRET